alexfridman88/brain-pop/README.md

 ### Add a students to a period

-    Description: Only Teacher can add a namy students or Student can add itself to period
+    Description: Only Teacher can add a many students or Student can add itself to period

     POST /api/periods/{id}/attach